kadynjaipearce/property-pilot-frontend/README.md

 ## 🚀 Deployment

-The project is optimized for deployment on Vercel:
+The project is optimised for deployment on Vercel:

 1. Connect your GitHub repository to Vercel
 2. Deploy automatically on every push